mhfowler/wordpress-docker/README.md

 2. Copy `.env.example` to `.env` and edit to fill in with remote installation credentials.
 3. In the directory, run `load_remote_site_to_docker.sh`
 4. Enter in the SSH password when prompted

+## Troubleshooting

+If you are having trouble with database connection, you can try renaming the data volume in docker-compose.yml, by changing db_data to db_data_newnewname.

+You can also use `docker volume prune` to delete old data volumes.

+The docker database stores its data persistently in a data volume.